 However, thanks to Robert Peacock’s determination to keep going, and the supremely talented Sadaharu Muramatsu who generously conducted the band for their summer concert in July 2007, Wicken’s dedicated few were supported by members of other bands.

-Now Wicken band are thriving once again having re-established the youth band, now referred to as the ‘training band’, and filled the previously empty seats, the band now continues to play at concerts as they always have to much appreciation.
+Now Wicken band are thriving once again having re-established the youth band, and filled the previously empty seats, the band now continues to play at concerts as they always have to much appreciation.